annieplouis/craic/README.md

 https://arxiv.org/pdf/1806.04616.pdf

 Please see our paper for details about the dataset.
-This repository contains the data, code and the best models reported in our paper.
+This repository contains the code for training and inference.
+The data and models from our paper can also be downloaded [models](groups.inf.ed.ac.uk/cup/craic/models.tar.gz)[data](groups.inf.ed.ac.uk/cup/craic/data.tar.gz)

 ## Built With